dmkproject/rsschool-cv/cv.md

 ### Education

-- [x] Compleated some courses on udemy
+- Compleated some courses on udemy
-- [x] HTML Academy free cources
+- HTML Academy free cources
-- [x] Watched Youtube and practeced
+- Watched Youtube and practeced

 ### English Language level

 My English level is A2.

-> [!NOTE]
-Learned it in school, got some courses, watched Youtube videos in English like TED talks, serials and movies in English.
+> Learned it in school, got some courses, watched Youtube videos in English like TED talks, serials and movies in English.